Board of Commissioners

 Position 3: Jim Duggan

 Jim Duggan is a registered professional engineer specializing in civil and environmental engineering.
 He is employed by the City of Beaverton.
-A Board member since 1993 and a life-long resident of the district, Jim currently is the TVWD representative to the Regional Water Providers Consortium Board.
-Jim believes the district must be continually vigilant and actively pursue partnerships with the other water providers in the region to assure emergency supplies, explore economic efficiencies, and properly plan for growth.
-Jim thinks the district must also maintain its focus on consistently providing excellent service to all our customers.
+A Board member since July 21, 1993 and a lifelong resident of the District, Jim currently is the TVWD representative to the Regional Water Providers Consortium Board.
+Jim believes the District must be continually vigilant and actively pursue partnerships with the other water providers in the region to ensure emergency supplies, explore economic efficiencies and properly plan for growth.
+Jim thinks the District must also maintain its focus on consistently providing excellent service to all its customers.

 Send a message to Commissioner Duggan.